gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 36 added is that once renewed stable joint choreography has been re-established, coherence can preserve that shared state under its first bounded internal asymmetry without either romanticizing permanence or prematurely reopening collapse.
 -	What Cycle 37 added is that the same re-promoted shared state can then reabsorb that early internal stress and restabilize, suggesting that the promotion → stress → recovery corridor is reproducible rather than one-off.
 -	What Cycle 38 added is that even after such renewed restabilization, stronger asymmetry can reopen a genuine second break corridor, meaning coherence is also tracking the resilience boundary of the second stable-joint regime rather than merely repeating earlier success labels.
--	What Cycle 39 adds is that once this second break corridor crosses threshold, coherence again supports clean de-confirmation: the re-promoted shared state can be downgraded into a weaker relational / separating configuration without denial, drama, or immediate total severance.
+-	What Cycle 39 added is that once this second break corridor crosses threshold, coherence again supports clean de-confirmation: the re-promoted shared state can be downgraded into a weaker relational / separating configuration without denial, drama, or immediate total severance.
+-	What Cycle 40 adds is that such second-arc renewed de-confirmation need not accelerate directly into clearer separation: coherence can again support a lower-order relational settling state in which the past remains structurally active inside the downgraded present.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, and clean second-arc de-confirmation once the re-promoted shared state again loses enough support.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, clean second-arc de-confirmation once the re-promoted shared state again loses enough support, and second-arc weaker-relation settling rather than binary collapse.

 That is highly relevant to the RGPx framing of the prototype.